Wal8800/wal8800.github.io/docs/_posts/2023-02-11-how-to-write-plain-code.markdown

 Similarly in coding, we want to write codes that the reader can quickly understand.
 The above tips cut out the redundant part of the sentence and aims to deliver the main points in the most concise way.
 This strategy is applicable to coding, we want to deliver the behaviour of the code to reader in the most concise way as possible.

 This brings the questions of what is concise in coding?
 Does it mean packing logic into a single line?
-Not necessarily, from my experiences, I think it's the usefulness of each line of code and whether the current form is the best representation for the logic.
+Not necessarily, from my experiences, I think it's the usefulness of the code and whether the current form is the efficient representation for the logic in terms of readability.
+Assuming the performance of the code is at least the same or better when we are modifying the code to be more precise.

 Deriving from the above tips and my past experiences, I can think three different approach to help us write code more concisely.
 They are:

 - Remove codes that's aren't serving a purpose
 - Simplify logic
-- Refactor the code structure
+- Refactor the function

 Let's have a look at each one with some examples.